terraform-aws-modules/terraform-aws-eks/README.md

 As of Kubernetes 1.16, kubelet restricts which labels with names in the `kubernetes.io` namespace can be applied to nodes.
 Labels such as `kubernetes.io/lifecycle=spot` are no longer allowed; instead use `node.kubernetes.io/lifecycle=spot`

-Reference the `--node-labels` argument for your version of Kubernetes for the allowed prefixes.
+See your Kubernetes version's documentation for  the `--node-labels` kubelet flag for the allowed prefixes.
 [Documentation for 1.16](https://v1-16.docs.kubernetes.io/docs/reference/command-line-tools-reference/kubelet/)

 </details>